KD-Judge: A Knowledge-Driven Automated Judge Framework for Functional Fitness Movements on Edge Devices: Implementation

-\textbf{Judge System Evaluation Metrics} Since our model predicts a single video containing multiple reps, directly comparing the predicted and ground-truth label sequences can lead to temporal misalignment.
+In our experiment, we set $(w_1, w_2, w_3) = (0.4, 0.4, 0.2)$ to prioritize rule adherence and coverage over internal consistency.
+To ensure systematic evaluation, both human annotators and LLM-based evaluators follow rubric-based scoring protocols that operationalize each metric as a structured decision procedure.
+Four human experts independently score each output on a 1--5 scale, with scores aggregated per movement.
+Scores are normalized from the 1–5 rubric scale to [0,1] before computing MWS.
+We analyze inter-annotator behavior using the average standard deviation (SD) and the intraclass correlation coefficient (ICC)~\cite{shrout1979intraclass}.
+Human and LLM evaluations are then compared using calibration and ranking measures, including the mean absolute score difference $\Delta$, the SD of per-movement human--LLM score differences, and Kendall’s $\tau$ and Spearman’s $\rho$. \textbf{Judge System Evaluation Metrics.} Since our model predicts a single video containing multiple reps, directly comparing the predicted and ground-truth label sequences can lead to temporal misalignment.
 Such sequence-based evaluation ignores rep boundaries, allowing missed or extra reps to produce internally misaligned predictions with the same sequence length, thereby distorting evaluation metrics.
 To address this issue, we formulate the task as a temporal detection problem, similar to activity detection in ActivityNet~\cite{caba2015activitynet}.
 Our system predicts the start and end frames of each rep, defining its temporal duration, and assigns a label to each segment.
 For evaluation, temporal IoU (tIoU) is computed between predicted and ground-truth segments of the same class.
 True positives (TP), false positives (FP), and false negatives (FN) are determined based on class-consistent tIoU thresholding between predicted and ground-truth reps.
 In our experiments, we use a tIoU threshold of 0.2.
 Precision, Recall, and F1 are computed per class, and final performance is reported as the average across all classes.